-BCG stands for Baccilus Calmette-Guérin.
-It is a type of bacteria (baccilus = a type of bacteria) named after the two French scientists (Calmette and Guérin) who developed it.
+BCG stands for Bacillus Calmette-Guérin.
+It is a type of bacteria (bacillus = a type of bacteria) named after the two French scientists (Calmette and Guérin) who developed it.
 They did this by taking the bacteria that usually causes TB in cattle (but can also cause TB in humans) and weakening it.
 This created bacteria that are too weak to cause any disease in healthy humans.
-However, because the bacteria are similar in structure to those that cause TB, they stimulate the immune system to recognise and fight off TB-like bacteria.
+However, because the bacteria are similar in structure to those that cause TB, they activate the immune system to recognise and fight off TB-like bacteria and develop faster responses if the person came into contact with TB in the future.
 This is how the BCG works when used as a vaccine injected into the arm.